Multilingual content retrieval and answer generation

 Set the locale using a query parameter rule

 There may be instances where you want to use a query parameter rule in the query pipeline to set or override the locale value that the RGA model receives.
-This is especially useful if you’re using the same query pipeline for multiple search interfaces, or if you want to set the locale based on a specific condition.
+This is especially useful if you’re using the same query pipeline for multiple search interfaces, or setting the locale based on a specific condition.

 |